thomasdunlap/CarND-LaneLines-P1/writeup.md

 ![merged image][merged]

-3. Create region of interest and masked regions.
+#### 3. Create region of interest and masked regions.

 Our mask will turn everything outside our region of interest to black (pixel intensity of zero).
+Through the very technical process of "trial and error," I eventually defined the points for regions of interest for the left lane, right lane, and both combined:

 ![masked image][masked]

-4. Used Hough Line Transformation on Region of Insterest in masked image
+#### 4. Used Hough Line Transformation on Region of Interest in Masked Image

+Something about gradients and stuff!

 ![hough lines image][lines_img]

-5.

-Make hough lines grayscale
+#### 5. Draw Lines and Add Them to Original Image With extrapolate_lines()

+Finally, we grayscale our lines_img:

 ![grayscale hough lines image][gray_lines]

-Use final lane lines function, which takes the average slopes of the lines in an image, finds their slope, and extrapolates the line.
+Next, we use the extrapolate_lines() function, which makes a best fit line across the right and left vertice points, finds their slope, and extrapolates lane lines based on highest and lowest points returned by the calculation:

 ![final lane lines image][final_lines]

+Finally, we do a weighted add of our original image with slightly transparant overlay of our lane line images, and we have our final weighted images!

 ![final weighted lines image][weighted_lines]

+#### Does This Transfer to Video?

+In the words of a great philoserpher, "YOU'RE DARN TOOTIN' IT DOES!!":

+![video][video]

 ### 2. Identify potential shortcomings with your current pipeline